ava-labs/hypersdk/README.md

 The other side of this is that it reduces the viability of dust accounts.

 #### No Priority Fees
 Transactions are executed in FIFO order.
+Price-sorted mempools are only required if transactions will sit for a while (not the case with 60s default validity window).

 #### Storage
 Chunks = 64B